giantswarm/event-exporter-app/README.md

 ```

 Then we can define the receiver.
-The bottom example will send annotations to our grafana instance in `cortex`.
+The example below will send annotations to our grafana instance in `cortex`.
 It uses the `graphite` annotation API and the `graphite` event format.
 (Defined in the `layout` section)
 ```
       - name: "grafana-$TEAM"